 Investment Objective and Outcomes Risk.
 There is no guarantee that the Fund will be successful in its attempt to achieve its investment objective and/or the Outcomes, and an investor could lose some or all of their investment in the Fund.
-Certain circumstances under which the Fund might not achieve its objective and/or the Outcomes include, but are not limited to (i) if the Fund disposes of FLEX Options, (ii) if the Fund is unable to maintain the proportional relationship based on the number of FLEX Options in the Fund's portfolio, (iii) significant accrual of FLEX Options.
-The Fund's principal investment strategy, (iv) losses incurred by the Fund's holdings in the Collateral Portfolio, or (iv) adverse tax law changes affecting the treatment of FLEX Options.
+Certain circumstances under which the Fund might not achieve its objective and/or the Outcomes include, but are not limited to (i) if the Fund disposes of FLEX Options, (ii) if the Fund is unable to maintain the proportional relationship based on the number of FLEX Options in the Fund's portfolio, (iii) significant accrual of Fund expenses in connection with effecting the Fund's principal investment strategy, (iv) losses incurred by the Fund's holdings in the Collateral Portfolio, or (iv) adverse tax law changes affecting the treatment of FLEX Options.

 Tax Risk.
 The Fund intends to elect, and to qualify each year, to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 As a RIC, the Fund will not be subject to U.S. federal income tax on the portion of its net investment income and net capital gain that it distributes to shareholders, provided that it satisfies certain requirements of the Code.
 To maintain its status as a RIC, the Fund must meet certain income, diversification and distributions tests.
 For purposes of the diversification test, the identification of the issuer (or, in some cases, issuers) of a particular Fund investment can depend on the terms and conditions of that investment.
-In particular, there is no published IRS guidance or case law on how to determine the "issuer" of certain derivatives that the Fund will not meet the Code's diversification requirements and will not qualify, or will be disqualified, as a RIC.
+In particular, there is no published IRS guidance or case law on how to determine the "issuer" of certain derivatives that the Fund will enter into and the Fund has not received a private letter ruling on this point.
+Therefore, there is a risk that the Fund will not meet the Code's diversification requirements and will not qualify, or will be disqualified, as a RIC.
 If the Fund does not qualify as a RIC for any taxable year and certain relief provisions are not available, the Fund's taxable income will be subject to tax at the Fund level and to a further tax at the shareholder level when such income is distributed.

 The Fund also intends to comply with the diversification requirements of Section 817(h) of the Code, and the regulations thereunder, relating to the tax-deferred status of variable accounts that are based on insurance company separate accounts (referred to as "segregated asset accounts" for federal income tax purposes).
 These diversification requirements apply in addition to the RIC diversification requirements discussed above.
 There also is no published guidance or case law on how to determine the "issuer" of the derivatives referred to above for purposes of the diversification requirements of Section 817(h) of the Code and the Fund has not received a private letter ruling on this point.
-If these requirements are not met, or under other circumstances, such as if the Fund does not qualify as a RIC for any taxable year, it is possible that the contract owners (rather than the insurance company) will be treated for federal income tax purposes as the taxable owners of the assets held by the segregated asset accounts
+If these requirements are not met, or under other circumstances, such as if the Fund does not qualify as a RIC for any taxable year, it is possible that the contract owners (rather than the insurance company) will be treated for federal income tax purposes as the taxable owners of the assets held by the segregated asset accounts.